EddieFahrenheit/EddieFahrenheit/README.md

 Full Stack Software Engineer and Motion Picture Studio Mechanics Electrician.

 I'm obsessed with the cycle of learning and creation!
 I want to master my craft in order to propel humanity forward!
+Contact me with interesting project ideas!
+I'd love to hear it out and take part.
 <!-- description-end -->

 <!-- aboutme-list-start -->